ImperialCollegeLondon/pyrealm/source/pmodel/isotopic_discrimination.md

 The plots below show how the calculated values alter with $\chi$.
-The differences in the direction of these relationships between C3 and C4 pathways provides a mechanism to assess competition between the two pathways.
+The differences in the direction of these relationships between C3 and C4 pathways creates a predictable isotopic signature of relative contributions of the two pathways.

 ```{code-cell} python
 :tags: [hide-input]